Discrete-to-continuum crystalline curvature flows: The minimizing movements scheme

 \begin{proposition} Assume either $\e\le O(h)$ or that \eqref{rational zonotope} holds.
 For every $\delta>0$ there exist $\e_0,h_0,c_0$ positive constants depending on $\delta$ with the following property.
 If $R\ge \delta$, $\e\le \e_0$ and $ h\le h_0$, then the discrete evolution of $\W_R$ defined in \eqref{discrete EL resc algo}, denoted $\W^h(t)$, satisfies

 as long as $R- c_0(t+\e) \ge \delta/2$. \end{proposition}

-\begin{proof} Let $\mathring \W^{h}(t)$ be the open discrete evolution (see Remark \ref{rmk comparison}) starting from the closure of $\W_R$, for some $R>0$ and let $v^h(t)$ be the associated function as in \eqref{def algo}.
+\begin{proof} Let $\mathring \W^{h}(t)$ be the open discrete evolution (see Remark \ref{rmk comparison}) starting from the closure of $\W_R$, for some $R>0$ and let $v^h(t)$ be the associated function as in {the third equation in} \eqref{def algo}.
 Using the definition of $v^{h,0}$, \eqref{sd-=} and the first definition in \eqref{def d,sd}, it is easy to see that

 On the other hand, consider $i\in \{v^{h,0}\ge 0\}$ and let $ x'\in \partial \W_R$ be such that

 Since there exists $j'\in \{v^{h,0}\le 0\}$ such that $\po( j' - x')\le c_\phi \e$, then by triangular inequality